emreguenduez/emreguenduez/README.md

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [emreguenduez@protonmail.com](mailto:emreguenduez@protonmail.com)
 * 🧠  I'm learning .NET, Kubernetes, and more!
 * ⚡  I love photography and learning new languages.
-I currently speak Spanish, English, and a little bit of German
+My native tongue is Turkish and I currently speak Spanish, English, and a little bit of German

 ### Skills